Vehicle Registration and Parking Regulations

 Faculty and Staff

-The entire parking area adjacent to Science Hall and the Fine Arts Building are exclusively for faculty, staff, and visitors from 8 :00 am to 4:00 pm, Monday through Friday.
-Handicap spaces in lot #1 are for any handicapped person needing them with appropriate state handicap permit.
+The entire parking area adjacent to Science Hall and the Fine Arts Building are exclusively for faculty, staff, and visitors from 8:00 am to 4:00 pm, Monday through Friday.
+Handicap spaces in lot #1 are for any handicapped person with appropriate state handicap permit.

 A vehicle registered to a Faculty or Staff person may not be driven by their family member and parked in a Faculty/Staff parking space.